moistosaurus/realm-src/README.md

 The aim is for it to eventually become an exact replica of version 7.0 of Realm of the Mad God while offering a great amount of flexibility, allowing for easy modifications in order to make the source your own!

 ## Why 7.0?
 I chose to make the server compatible with version 7.0 because I feel that it is a good balance between the current, and oldschool RotMG, coming with candy features like backpacks and skins, but leaving behind the mess of pets and language strings found in newer clients.
-And also because the 7.0 got publicly leaked, fully deobfuscated, making this a lot easier to make possible.
+And also because the 7.0 client got publicly leaked, fully deobfuscated, making this a lot easier to make possible.

 ## Ongoing checklist
 - [x] NLog for logging